 - May not be suitable for sensitive skin, according to reviewers

 According to Dr. Marmon, the selenium sulfide in this shampoo works against dandruff by slowing the growth of yeast on the scalp.
-It also contains aloe to prevent dryness.
+It also has aloe to prevent dryness.

 - Natural ingredients